hdlugas/pycompound/README.md

 # PyCompound
-A Python-based tool for spectral library matching, PyCompound is available as a Python package with a command-line interface (CLI) available and as a GUI application build with Python/Shiny.
+A Python-based tool for spectral library matching, PyCompound is available as a Python package (link to PyPI page: [https://pypi.org/project/pycompound/](https://pypi.org/project/pycompound/)) with a command-line interface (CLI) available and as a GUI application build with Python/Shiny.
 It performs spectral library matching to identify chemical compounds, offering a range of spectrum preprocessing transformations and similarity measures, including Cosine and three entropy-based similarity measures.
 PyCompound supports both high-resolution mass spectrometry (HRMS) data (e.g., LC-MS/MS) and nominal-resolution mass spectrometry (NRMS) data (e.g., GC-MS).

 ## Table of Contents
 - [1.
 Install dependencies](#create-conda-env)